Pope says Europe can rise to challenge of integrating migrants

 The question of integration has dominated news headlines in the first two weeks of 2016 after assaults on women who had been celebrating New Year's Eve in the German city of Cologne.

-A police investigation has focused on asylum seekers and migrants and the assaults have prompted an anxious debate in Germany, which in 2015 took in around one million migrants.
+A police investigation has focussed on asylum seekers and migrants and the assaults have prompted an anxious debate in Germany, which in 2015 took in around one million migrants.

 The pope last year led calls for Europe to take in the migrants.
 Looking to set an example, he called on all Roman Catholic parishes to house at least one refugee family, but his appeal has drawn a mixed response.